 IS STUDY ABROAD AFFORDABLE?

-TTU offers many affordable study abroad programs with prices similar to the price of attending Tennessee Tech.
+Tennessee Tech offers many affordable study abroad programs with prices similar to the price of attending Tennessee Tech.
 The Study Abroad Office provides a budget sheet for comparing the cost of study abroad to that at Tennessee Tech.

 Students can use their financial aid, including most scholarships, making programs even more affordable.
 Information about additional scholarships is available.
 An important part to keeping study abroad affordable is to remain flexible.
 We have had students intending on going to the UK, but they ended up in Finland and loved it!